Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Buckeyes have been favored by 21 points or more two times this season and covered the spread in one of them.

-- Ohio State's games this year have gone over the total in three out of five opportunities (60%).
+- Ohio State's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- When Ohio State records more than 21.6 points, it is 3-2 against the spread and 4-1 overall.
+- When Ohio State scores more than 21.6 points, it is 3-2 against the spread and 4-1 overall.

-- Ohio State is 3-2 against the spread and 4-1 overall when the team amasses over 338.4 yards.
+- In games that Ohio State piles up more than 338.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Buckeyes have turned the ball over five times this season, two fewer than the Terrapins have forced (7).
+- The Buckeyes have five giveaways this season, while the Terrapins have seven takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.